Baldy343/Baldy343/README.md

-### I am a Mechanical Engineering Student at UT Arlinton.
+### I am a Mechanical Engineering Student at UT Arlington.

 <!--
 **Baldy343/Baldy343** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.